 - Don’t go for cheap antivirus.
 Some of the new Rootkits are pretty hard to remove.

-- Don’t install multiple antivirus softwares.
+- Don’t install multiple antivirus software.
 It will do more harm than good.

 In the late 90s and early 2010, there were news about how the computer would not boot up once a Windows update was installed.
 It didn’t happen that often, but the news spread wide enough that people started avoiding the updates.
 The times have changed now, and the chances of you getting infected is higher than your system crashing because of an update.